Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 function is also used to convert the partially matched (sub-)string into another string, while matching the regular expression.
 Regular expressions in rtlex are specified as wrapped in [*quasi quotes*](https://wiki.haskell.org/Quasiquotation) and thus compiled at the compilation time of the lexical analyzer itself.
-That is, we don't need second compilation to compile it into a Haskell or C code, which is the usual process follwed by the legacy lexer.
+That is, we don't need another compilation to compile it into a Haskell or C code, which is the usual process followed by the legacy lexer.

 Actions that will run when their associated patterns are matched are ordinary Haskell monadic functions under any user-specified monad such as `IO`.
-They are given, as an argument, the input string matched by the associated patterns for looking it up.
+They are given, as an argument, the input string matched by the associated patterns for further looking it up.
 As all actions share the same monad, they can communicate with each other through the monad, and we can use, for example, simple mutable reference like [`IORef`](https://hackage.haskell.org/package/base-4.9.1.0/docs/Data-IORef.html), or a transformed monad like [`StateT u IO`](https://hackage.haskell.org/package/transformers-0.5.2.0/docs/Control-Monad-Trans-State-Lazy.html)